ZhipengLi-98/Email-Classifier/README.md

 Using Naive Bayes to classfiy Chinese emails.

 Experiment of Machine Learning Course

+---

+dataparser: Parse data and split trainset and testset